brianpzaide/pyClocker/README.md

 ## TODO

-[ X ] Add the ability to track time for multiple activities.
+- [x] Add the ability to track time for multiple activities.